The New York Times Games

 The New York Times Games (NYT Games) is a collection of casual print and online games published by The New York Times, an American newspaper.
 Originating with the newspaper's crossword puzzle in 1942, NYT Games was officially established on August 21, 2014, with the addition of the Mini Crossword.
 Most puzzles of The New York Times Games are published and refreshed daily, mirroring The Times' daily newspaper cadence.
+Its most popular game is Wordle.

 The New York Times Games is part of a concerted effort by the paper to raise its digital subscription as its print-based sales dwindle.
 Since its launch, NYT Games has reached viral popularity and has become one of the main revenue drivers for The New York Times.
 As of 2024, NYT Games has over 10 million daily players across all platforms and over one million premium subscribers.
 According to one member of staff, "the half joke that is repeated internally is that The New York Times is now a gaming company that also happens to offer news."